valentinbersi/Sandwich_Store_simulator/README.md

 Finally it prints the result between dashes

 Some clarifications on how it works:
-- It doesn't validate if the user is typing a valid data type, like for example if the user types a char in a int type, there will be an error.
+- The C version doesn't validate if the user is typing a valid data type, like for example if the user types a char in a int type, there will be an error.
 - If the user chooses tuna, then it doesn't asks if he want's to get his sandwich heated.